Akshita12-tech/typing-speed-test/README.md

 A simple Python program that measures your typing speed and accuracy.

 ## How it works
-Displays a sample sentence \n
+Displays a sample sentence,
-Times how long it takes to type that sentence in seconds Calculates words per minute
+Times how long it takes to type that sentence in seconds, Calculates words per minute,
 Compares your input to the original sample sentence

 ## How to run